BHSAI/GeDI/usage.md

     1      rs311560  0      743268   T T  G T  ...
 T T
     1      rs121219  0      766409   G A  A A  ...
 A A

   The two files have to be consistent.
-It is required that alleles are coded as T, C, A, G. Other letters will be interpreted as "missing" These files are specified using
+It is required that alleles are coded as T, C, A, G. Other letters will be interpreted as "missing."
+These files are specified using

     --tped file.tped --tfam file.tfam